 - Christianity, the Bible & Jesus

 A hard willed perfectionist of a basketball coach with a flattop haircut is driving the family car on his way to high school basketball practice.
-Meanwhile his son, the star player, is dribbling a basketball outside the passenger's side window and not missing a beat.
+Meanwhile his son, the star player and youngest on the team by far, is dribbling a basketball outside the passenger's side window and not missing a beat.

-Press Maravich relentlessly drilled his son on every aspect of the game.
+Petar "Press" Maravich relentlessly drilled his son on every aspect of the game.
 The kid would eventually become one of the most remarkable basketball players and outstanding people this world has ever known.
 He'd be known as "Pistol" for his "shoot from the hip" jump shot style.
-His name was Pete Maravich.
+That father's son, that coach's son was Pete Maravich.

 A HEAD START ON A LIFE OF BASKETBALL

-Floppy wool socks hung down on his skinny ankles attached to a brittle looking and lithe 6' 5" frame, "Pistol" thrilled audiences with basketball court wizardry still never before seen on this planet since.
+The image of him is forever imprinted on the memories of whomever saw him perform in person, including this author.
+So unique with his floppy wool socks that hung down on his skinny ankles attached to a brittle looking and lithe 6' 5" frame, "Pistol" thrilled audiences with basketball court wizardry still never before seen on this planet since.
 His long mop of brown hair was always just barely out of his large doe-like eyes.

 He thrilled crowds with behind the back dribbling, whip-like passes, he was ALWAYS double teamed by the opposition and not uncommonly TRIPLE-TEAMED!
 Did he do it for the show of it all?
 No, he did it because he wanted to win.
 A burning desire to succeed was driven into him by his high school coach then his Louisiana State University basketball coach and father Press Maravich.

 The former NBA player, Press Maravich was sure of the path his son would take in life and it was through baketball.

 Under the spotlight of the media already in high school.
 Under pressure to perform by a relentless coach - his father even into college.